 Selection Criteria:

-The successful nominee is decided through the main committee adjudication as the nominee who best meets or exceeds the following criteria:
+Successful nominations are decided through the main adjudication committee, and are the strongest package, that best meets or exceeds all the following criteria:

-The nomination package demonstrates how the inquiry instruction enables and supports students to share their learning through innovative knowledge sharing within the class, the campus, and/or the community.
+The nomination package demonstrates how the inquiry instruction enables and supports students to strategically explore and learn from information resources.
+This is inclusive of designs that intentionally provide opportunities for knowledge sharing opportunities within the class, the campus, and/or the community.

 Award recipients will:

-• be recognized with a plaque with recipient's name in Stauffer Library.
+- be recognized with a plaque with the recipient鈥檚 name in Stauffer Library

 2024 Dr. Ian Fanning, Assistant Professor, Languages, Literatures and Cultures and Department of Global Development Studies, Faculty of Arts and Science